Easy Ways to add Farmhouse Style on a Budget! Affordable farmhouse decor perfect for creating the Fixer Upper look!

 Show Stopping Wall Art

 Of course adding wall art is a no brainer.
 Except this is one area that I think a lot of people struggle with.
 When decorating there seems to be a bit of a sense of urgency to fill a house up.
 We took the opposite approach.
 It has taken two years to find the right art for downstairs and we haven’t hung anything (not a single thing) upstairs.
 I really wanted to fill our home with meaningful pieces, art that we really and truly love just instead of just filling it with things that looked okay.
-In our dining room we had this piece (seen in an earlier photo in the post) and I love the sentiment.
-But when I found this Giant Milk Cow Sign, I knew it was THE piece.
+When I found this Giant Milk Cow Sign, I knew it was THE piece.
 It’s aged, rusty finish and giant presence is so lovely.
 I smile every time I walk through the room.

 Architectural pieces are a personal favorite.
 I love it all.
 Give me chippy corbels, balusters, trim, or old doors.
 Stroll through your local antique stores and you may be surprised by the beautiful old pieces you find!
 I recently scored a gigantic antique door that is incredible!
 I plan to trim it and put it on barn door style sliding hardware in our master bedroom.